sweattep/ancient_quotes/README.md

 >When you cut your vineyard, you do not glean behind you; it is for the sojourner, for the fatherless, and for the widow;

 >The one who denies justice to a resident alien, a fatherless child, or a widow is cursed.
 And all the people will say, Amen!

+>But a man, despite his wealth, cannot endure; he is like the beasts that perish.
+This is the fate of the self-confident and their followers who endorse their sayings.